GDLsunq/Shadow-Addon/README.md

 Have Fun!
 ycrns

-Next Update: Balacing, Soon
+Next Update: Balacing,  Not Soon

 I lost the motivation for the last months

-This DOES NOT have a Session ID Stealer!